-- Adopts the Governor's proposals with some amendments to continue to support COVID Relief Grant Programs by extending encumbrance authority and making statutory changes for the: 1) California nonprofit performing arts program; 2) California venues grant program (including extending it to small theatres); 3) California Microbusinesses; and 4) Cultural institutions.
+- Adopts the Governor's proposals with some amendments to continue to support COVID Relief Grant Programs by extending encumbrance authority and making statutory changes for the: 1) California nonprofit performing arts program; 2) California venues grant program (including extending the program to small theatres); 3) California Microbusinesses; and 4) Cultural institutions.
 In addition the Legislature adds funding to the California Small Business COVID-19 Relief Program.
-Together, these actions ensure small business and non-profits are able to access funds to recover from pandemic impacts. - Approves the California Small Agricultural Business Drought Relief Grant Program to provide \$75 million one-time General Fund to provide direct assistance to eligible agriculture-related businesses that have been affected by severe drought conditions, however places the program with the California Department of Food and Agriculture. - Adopts \$30 million for GO-Biz to provide funding for operational and process improvements at ports, which includes improving data connectivity and enhancing goods movement and adopts placeholder budget and trailer bill language.
+Together, these actions ensure small business and non-profits are able to access funds to recover from pandemic impacts. - Approves the California Small Agricultural Business Drought Relief Grant Program to provide \$75 million one-time General Fund to provide direct assistance to eligible agriculture-related businesses that have been affected by severe drought conditions subject to additional legislation. - Adopts \$30 million for GO-Biz to provide funding for operational and process improvements at ports, which includes improving data connectivity and enhancing goods movement and adopts placeholder budget and trailer bill language. - Includes \$6 million General Fund in 2022-23 to bolster the Technical Assistance Expansion Program and support increased demand, and \$26 million annually thereafter to permanently fund the Technical Assistance Expansion Program (\$23 million) and the Capital Infusion Program (\$3 million) and adopts trailer bill language. - Includes an additional \$8 million over three years specifically for grants to Women's Business Centers. - Provides \$15 million one-time General Fund in 2022-23 for Visit CA and adopts budget bill language. - Appropriates \$250 million to fund supplemental paid sick leave relief grants for small businesses and nonprofits subject to additional legislation. - Provides \$110,000 (General Fund) in 2022-23 and ongoing to support one new permanent position to allow the Human Resources Unit to provide administrative support for the Department's growing and new programs. - Approves the Immigration Integration and economic development program, which includes the Local Government Investment grant program.

-- Includes \$6 million General Fund in 2022-23 to bolster the Technical Assistance Expansion Program and support increased demand, and \$26 million annually thereafter to permanently fund the Technical Assistance Expansion Program (\$23 million) and the Capital Infusion Program (\$3 million) and adopts placeholder trailer bill language.
-Additionally includes an additional \$8 million over three years specifically for grants to Women's Business Centers. - Provides \$15 million one-time General Fund in 2022-23 for Visit CA and adopts budget bill language. - Provides \$110,000 (General Fund) in 2022-23 and ongoing to support one new permanent position to allow the Human Resources Unit to provide administrative support for Department's growing and new programs. - Approves \$11.6 million for 2022-23 and \$500,000 for 2023-24 and placeholder budget bill language for the Immigration Integration and economic development program.
-Rejects trailer bill language for Director of Immigrant Integration and adopts placeholder trailer bill language for the Local Government Investment grant program. - Adopts \$13 million for the Inclusion Innovation Hub Program Expansion and adopts placeholder trailer bill language to establish the program as the Accelerate California.
-Rejects entrepreneur funds and reduces administration funding accordingly.
-Includes an evaluation plus costs and equity provisions. - Rejects grants to support small businesses victimized by retail theft and grants for small business relief grant for Hard-Hit Industries - Adopts Federal Economic Development Administration Grant Awards. - Adopts placeholder trailer bill language to establish the Budget Sustainability Fund to provide short-term grants to local entities facing significant challenges to their near-term sustainability, but demonstrate a clear commitment to advancing a more climate-resilient local economy.
-This request also includes \$100 million General Fund in 2023-24, \$100 million in 2024-25, and \$100 million in 2025-26 to support this program. - Extends the CalCompetes Tax Credit program through 2027-28 at the current level of \$180 million per year and provides \$120 million (one-time General Fund) for a second year of the CalCompetes Grant Program subject to additional trailer bill language. - Provides \$50 million for Community Development Financial Institutions.
+- Adopts \$20 million for the Inclusive Innovation Hub Program Expansion and adopts placeholder trailer bill language to establish the program as the Accelerate California: Inclusive Innovation Hub and to establish the Entrepreneurship Fund to provide grants of up to \$100,000 to businesses incubated at each of the inclusive innovation hubs.
+Includes an evaluation plus costs and equity provisions. - Rejects grants to support small businesses victimized by retail theft and grants for small business relief grant for Hard-Hit Industries - Adopts Federal Economic Development Administration Grant Awards. - Adopts trailer bill language to establish the Local Government Budget Sustainability Fund to provide short-term grants to local entities facing significant challenges to their nearterm sustainability, but demonstrate a clear commitment to advancing a more climateresilient local economy.
+This request also includes \$100 million General Fund in 2023-24, \$100 million in 2024-25, and \$100 million in 2025-26 to support this program. - Extends the CalCompetes Tax Credit program through 2027-28 at the current level of \$180 million per year and provides \$120 million (one-time General Fund) for a second year of the CalCompetes Grant Program subject to additional trailer bill language.
+Includes new labor standards for the first time in the CalCompetes tax credit and grant program.